Meet the team

 - Knowledge of Ofsted and HMI requirements; current Lead Ofsted experience

-- Associations with national organisations in English and mathematics
+- Associations with national organisations in English, mathematics and leadership

 Accreditations from independent bodies assure the quality of the team’s work: the team have been awarded Quality Marks verified by the Institute of Education, University College London and the National Centre of Excellence in the Teaching of Mathematics.
 The team also maintains close links with Higher Educational Institutions such as Edge Hill and Northampton Universities and professional organisations such as the National Association for the Teaching of English, National Literacy Trust and the National Association of Maths Advisers.